 Some may also have a special educational needs (SEN) or Education, Health and Care Plan (EHCP) which brings together health and social care needs, as well as their special educational provision where the SEND Code of Practice (2014) is followed.

-Arrangements in place in schools to support pupils at school with medical conditions are detailed with the school's policy for supporting pupils with Medical Conditions.
+Arrangements in place in schools to support pupils at school with medical conditions are detailed with the school's policy for supporting pupils with Medical Conditions and may involve the school working closely with medical advisors and specialists to create a 'Care Plan' to identify a child's specific medical needs and sets out the procedures to be followed in an emergency.

-Monitoring and Evaluation of Send
+Monitoring and Evaluation of SEND